Mayor, two commission races to be decided Tuesday

 “It’s the Mayor’s race and those commission races, I mean you have Commission race District 2 and then you have the commission race in District 10 and District ten of course is the super district and that’s half the county.

-Back in May only 28 percent of Augusta registered voters took part if the election Elections Director Doss, saying he expects a little less than that to vote in the runoff in Augusta George Eskola WJBF NewsChannel 6.
+Back in May only 28 percent of Augusta registered voters took part if the election Elections Director Doss, saying he expects a little less than that to vote in the runoff.